sbrl/Pepperminty-Wiki/docs/ModuleApi/files/modules/feature-history.php.txt

  * records a new revision against a page name.
 Thus it is possible to have a
  * disparaty between the history revisions and the actual content displayed in
  * the current revision if you're not careful!
+ * @package	feature-history
  * @param	object	$pageinfo		The pageindex object of the page to operate on.
  * @param	string	$newsource		The page content to save as the new revision.
  * @param	string	$oldsource		The old page content that is the current revision (before the update).
- * @param boolean $save_pageindex Whether the page index should be saved to disk.
+ * @param	bool	$save_pageindex	Whether the page index should be saved to disk.
  * @param	string	$change_type	The type of change to record this as in the history revision log */ function history_add_revision(&$pageinfo, &$newsource, &$oldsource, $save_pageindex = true, $change_type = "edit") {
 	global $env, $paths, $settings, $pageindex;